tristanjakobi/expo-background-streamer/README.md

 ## ✨ Features

 - 📱 **Background transfers** - Upload and download files in the background on iOS and Android
-- 🔒 **Encryption support** - Optional AES encryption for secure file transfers
+- 🔒 **Encryption support** - AES/CTR/NoPadding encryption for secure file transfers
 - 🗜️ **Compression** - Built-in compression to reduce transfer times
 - 📊 **Real-time progress** - Detailed progress tracking with speed and ETA
-- 🎯 **Promise-based API** - Simple, modern JavaScript API
-- 🔄 **Automatic retry** - Built-in retry logic for failed transfers
 - 📝 **TypeScript support** - Full TypeScript definitions included
-- 🎨 **Customizable notifications** - Native progress notifications
 - 🚀 **Streaming transfers** - No temporary files needed
 - 📱 **Cross-platform** - Works on both iOS and Android